sbcs-informatics/sbcs-informatics.github.io/1_6_copying_and_downloading_files.md

 ```

 ### Using a graphical user interface
 [Cyberduck](http://cyberduck.ch) (on Mac) or [FileZilla](http://filezilla-project.org) (on Windows).
-FileZilla works on Mac, but the interface isn't so good.
-GUI programs offer file-sharing via a straightforward drag-and-drop or by menu navigation with a mouse.
+These two are GUI programs which offer file-sharing via a straightforward drag-and-drop or by menu navigation.

 Both programs have a facility for attaching your account and passwords to them so they'll log in automatically.
 Make sure you check in the preferences/options/settings to set the file transfer protocol to "ssh", as that's not usually the default.